Crown, Inverness: History

-The first new town of Inverness with large areas set aside for plots to be sold individually from the early 1800s, the modern day area historically comprised The Hill (Barnhill, Colthill, Balloch Hill, variously); Knockanlone, sometimes referred to as 'MacBeth's Hill', part of The Barony of Castlehill and seat of Clan Cuthbert or Clann MhicSheòrsa (Sons of George); The Kirk session lands of Broadstone or Carnmore (Càrn Mòr, Great Cairn); The Porterlands or Porterfield (Achadh nam Pearachtair) which provided the castle with fruit, vegetables and meat during the medieval era; The lands of Knockpris (Cnoc a' Phris or Thornbush Hill) towards the old Kings Mills and Cotterton (Baile nan Croitear, Towns of the Crofters) located on what is now Mayfield Road.
-A stream called Bùrn Sgùir (Burn of the Washing), anglicised to 'Scour Burn' once flowed from Kingsmills Road through much of the area before descending a steep slope down towards the Mill Burn.
+The first new town of Inverness with large areas set aside for plots to be sold individually from the early 1800s, the modern day area historically comprised The Hill (Barnhill, Colthill, Balloch Hill, variously); Auldcastlehill, sometimes referred to as 'MacBeth's Hill', part of The Barony of Castlehill and seat of Clan Cuthbert or Clann MhicSheòrsa (Sons of George); The Kirk session lands of Broadstone or Carnmore (Càrn Mòr, Great Cairn); The Porterlands or Knockerloan (historically rendered Crecht na Lon from Cnoc nan Lòn or 'Hill of the Victuals'), today known as Porterfield (Achadh nam Pearachtair) which provided the castle with fruit, vegetables and meat during the medieval era; The lands of Knockpris (Cnoc a' Phris or Thornbush Hill) towards the old Kings Mills and Cotterton (Baile nan Croitear, Towns of the Crofters) located on what is now Mayfield Road and the Commonty of Cudeich, an area open to common crazing by the people of Inverness.
+A stream called Bùrn Sgùir (Burn of the Washing), anglicised to 'Scour Burn' once flowed from Kingsmills Road through much of the area before descending a steep slope close to modern-day Midmills Road down towards the Mill Burn where its waters emptied.

-The area was accessed from the historic centre of the burgh via a number of steep ascending routes: the Bealach pass from the river with hairpin bends arriving at Ardkeen Tower on The Balloch Hill, the Brae of Lochgorum (today called Crown Road from which the Eastgate Shopping Centre carpark is accessed), Stephen's Brae which begins at the Eastgate, the Market Brae from the High Street (today the Market Brae Steps but historically a winding brae by which crofters and farmers drove cattle up to the market), the Vennel from Castle Street (today the site of the Raining's Stairs) or MacAndrew's Brae, the steep hill which constitutes the beginning of Midmills Road.
+The area was accessed from the historic centre of the burgh via a number of steep ascending routes: the Bealach pass from the river with hairpin bends arriving at Ardkeen Tower on The Balloch Hill, the Brae of Lochgorm (today called Crown Road from which the Eastgate Shopping Centre carpark is accessed), Stephen's Brae which begins at Eastgate, the Market Brae from the High Street (today the Market Brae Steps but historically a winding brae by which crofters and farmers drove cattle up to the market), the Vennel from Castle Street (today the site of the Raining's Stairs) or MacAndrew's Brae, the steep hill which constitutes the beginning of Midmills Road.

 Prior to its establishment as a royal burgh in the 1200s, Inverness centred around the area's Old Castlehill where MacBeth's castle commanded a wide view of the region.
 The city's medieval walls surrounded much of the area with historic reference to underground tunnels, a large orchard, a holy well and specialist herb and vegetable gardens.
 Consequently, the Crown is a designated conservation area by the local government, with the area's housing mainly dating back to the Victorian or Edwardian era.